Booking The Accommodation

 It is also security against any damage to the accommodation, unpaid rent or other charges.
-The Security Deposit is secured in our chosen government recognised scheme; the Deposit Protection Service (DPS), Tenancy Deposit Scheme (TDS) or My Deposits (MD), until the end of your period of stay with us.
-The amount paid is returned to you via the DPS/TDS/MD at the end of the tenancy subject to any outstanding rent or damage charges.
+The Security Deposit is secured in our chosen government recognised scheme; My Deposits (MD), until the end of your period of stay with us.
+The amount paid is returned to you via MD at the end of the tenancy subject to any outstanding rent or damage charges.

-The deposit schemes in place are custodial schemes which protect a tenants deposit and the scheme administrator holds your deposit until it is required to be paid back.
+The deposit schemes in place are custodial schemes that protect a tenants deposit and the scheme administrator holds your deposit until it is required to be paid back.

 Booking Fee; where this is applicable, this is not treated as a Security Deposit and is non-refundable.
 (Please refer to our cancellation policy).